grantcolley/dotnetwhat/README.md

 > Why Architecture Matters
 >
 > *"The CLI guarantees that reads and writes of variables of value types that are the size (or smaller) of the processor’s natural pointer size are atomic."*
+> <br>
 > Read *[Atomicity, volatility and immutability are different, part two](https://ericlippert.com/2011/05/31/atomicity-volatility-and-immutability-are-different-part-two/) by Eric Lippert*
 >
-> So, read operations of a 64-bit `long` on 64-bit systems are already atomic; however, read operations of a 64-bit `long` on a 32-bit system are done in two 32-bit steps.
+> Read operations of a 64-bit `long` on 64-bit systems are already atomic; however, on a 32-bit system a 64-bit `long` is usually stored as two 32-bit chunks, so read operations are typically done in two 32-bit steps.
->

 ##### Atomicity and Thread Safety
 > [!Warning]